francistw/modified-forgetting-curve/README.md

 Ex.

 ```
-Welcome calculating forgetting curve(modified)
+Welcome calculating modified forgetting curve
 Total segments: 150
 Which day's schedule?: 100
 37 69 85 93 97 99 100 ⏎
 ```

-​	I want to remember 1500 vocabularies, ten per day, so there are 150 segments.
+​I want to remember 1500 vocabularies, ten per day, so there are 150 segments.
 At the 100th day, I have to remember vocabulary 981-1000 and review the other corresponding words.

 Ex2.

 ```
-Welcome generating schedule of forgetting curve(modified)
+Welcome generating schedule of modified forgetting curve
 Total segments: 150
 From which day?: 100
 To which day?: 105